haqer1/arangodb-spring-data-rational/README.md

 ![ArangoDB-Logo](https://docs.arangodb.com/assets/arangodb_logo_2016_inverted.png)

-# Spring Data ArangoDB Supporting Canonical COLLECTION-PER-CLASS Type of Inheritance Rationally
+# Spring Data ArangoDB (Supporting Canonical COLLECTION-PER-CLASS Type of Inheritance) Rational(ly)

 One maintainer & 1 contributor in Spring Data ArangoDB project have refused to accept inheritance-related contributions implemented here.
 That decision has obviously
 (& without doubt) been driven not by rational considerations about technology, but by something else.
 In the process of blocking the contributions implemented here